 The closing of the combination, the financing and the senior note exchange will significantly change our ownership structure.
 The table below indicates the relative ownership percentage of the combined company that will be owned by our existing stockholders, the holders of our senior notes who exchange their senior notes, STT Communications and the former stockholders of Pihana.
-These percentages are subject to adjustment at the closing of the combination based on closing conditions in the transaction documents and the actual amount of senior notes exchanged.
-See "The Combination" beginning on page 55.
+These percentages are subject to adjustment at the closing of the combination based on closing conditions in the transaction documents.
+See "The Combination" beginning on page 54.

-of our Capit Stockholders Following the closing of the Combination Following the Financing Approximate % of our Voting Stock Following the Financing Existing stockholders 30.7% 22.5% 25.7% Senior noteholders participating in the exchange 17.8% 13.1% 14.9% STT Communications 28.3% 47.4% 40.0% Former Pihana preferred stockholders 23.2% 17.0% 19.4%
+of our Capit of our Capital Stock Stockholders Following the closing of the Combination Following the Financing Approximate % of our Voting Stock Following the Financing Existing stockholders 30.7% 22.5% 25.7% Senior noteholders participating in the exchange 17.8% 13.1% 14.9% STT Communications 28.3% 47.4% 40.0% Former Pihana preferred stockholders 23.2% 17.0% 19.4%